MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 5. Merge the rows in the **Model Class** and the **Description** columns, and then save the document.

-7. Add a new **Class** to the class diagram.
+7. Add a new **Class** to the class diagram and name it **Comment**.

-8. Add attributes to the new Class shape for each of the properties you planned for comments.
+8. Add attributes to the new **Comment** class diagram for each of the properties you planned for the comment.

 9. Connect the two classes with association object.

 10. The association created a property,  in the photo class.
 Change its return type to List<Comment>, and change the property back to "collection association" in the class diagram.

+11. Fix the properties return values in the **Photo** class, to match the property types.

    >**Results** : After completing this exercise, you will be able to create proposals for a model, and configure the properties and data types of the model classes.